mlauret/ROS-kinetic-tutorial-tech.IO/README.md

 Just be carefull, this works use many other works (ROS, Docker, Tech.IO files, etc.) that have their own license.
 You cannot says that you created tech.io or ROS.

-## Can I use the links/videos you put in the tutorial in mine ?
+## Can I use the images/videos/media you put in the tutorial in mine ?

 No, be carefull about that too, always ask the authors of a certain works before displaying it.
+I have asked the authors of the video/media before putting them in the tutorial, but you should do the same.